 In this lesson, your tutor will help you go over this topic: eating habits.
 First, go over the following vocabulary and expressions with your tutor.
 Read the word/expression and definition out loud, and your tutor will go over anything you do not understand.
-Practice creating a sentence or two to make sure you know how to use the word/expression properly.
+Practice creating one or two sentences to make sure you know how to use the word/expression properly.

 |healthy||(adj) good for your health